angelita15/angelita15/README.md

-- 🔭 I’m currently working on reaching new challenges.
+- 🔭 I’m currently working on reaching new challenges and exploring new technologies
 - 🌱 I’m currently learning more about JavaScript, React, Express, NodeJs.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

 <h3>🛠 Tech Stack</h3>